markevans/dragonfly-s3_data_store/README.md

 :bucket_name
 :access_key_id
 :secret_access_key
 :region                  # default 'us-east-1', see Dragonfly::S3DataStore::REGIONS for options
 :storage_headers         # defaults to {'x-amz-acl' => 'public-read'}, can be overridden per-write - see below :url_scheme              # defaults to "http"
 :url_host                # defaults to "<bucket-name>.s3.amazonaws.com", or "s3.amazonaws.com/<bucket-name>" if not a valid subdomain
 :use_iam_profile         # boolean - if true, no need for access_key_id or secret_access_key
 :root_path               # store all content under a subdirectory - uids will be relative to this - defaults to nil :fog_storage_options     # hash for passing any extra options to Fog::Storage.new, e.g. {path_style: true}
+:secondary_bucket_names  # you can provide an array of secondary buckets to search for a file – useful for staging or development server to avoid copying production bucket
 ```

 ### Per-storage options